Crowd-Management-Japan/blescan/README.md

 It is always the same.
 They have to be handed out to people, so they know that they get something that has to do with an experiment.
 Is is important and your responsibility to brief them according to privacy laws in your country!

+For Mode 3 blescan employs a simple algorithm to anonymize the IDs detected from the various devices to ensure that it is not possible to link IDs used in the software with real IDs associated with Bluetooth devices.
+Technically, this step should not be needed since IDs automatically change within Bluetooth devices to avoid people being tracked, but blescan adds an additional layer of privacy.

 # How to use